Learning distinct features helps, provably: Discussion and open problems

-\acks{This work has been supported by the NSF-Business Finland Center for Visual and Decision Informatics (CVDI) project AMALIA.
-The work of Jenni Raitoharju was funded by the Academy of Finland (project 324475). }
+This work has been supported by the NSF-Business Finland Center for Visual and Decision Informatics (CVDI) project AMALIA.
+The work of Jenni Raitoharju was funded by the Academy of Finland (project 324475).
+Alexandros Iosifidis acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957337.